adminbandit1/569092/Building-the-extension-on-Windows.md

-This guide has been tested on Windows 10 64-bit, version 1803, with Command Prompt and PowerShell.
+This guide has been tested on Windows 10 Pro 64-bit, version 1903, with Command Prompt and PowerShell.

 ## Preparing the Environment